UK to receive 10 million AstraZeneca COVID-19 vaccine doses from India's Serum Institute

 Separately, the European Union’s drug regulator is auditing the manufacturing site of SII, Reuters reported on Monday.
 AstraZeneca has committed to delivering 180 million doses in the second quarter to the EU.

-Reporting by Bhargav Acharya in Bengaluru; Editing by Chris Reese and Rosalba O’Brien
+Reporting by Bhargav Acharya in Bengaluru; Additional reporting by Matthias Blamont in Paris, Emilio Parodi in Milan; Editing by Chris Reese and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.